-3.04 Position the Power Supply
+3.06 Lift the Power Supply

 Do not touch live electrical parts.
 Disconnect input power conductors from de-energized supply line before moving unit.
 FALLING EQUIPMENT can cause serious personal injury and equipment damage.
-Use the lifting eye when using straps to lift the power supply.

 Use a forklift, crane, or hoist to lift the unit off the shipping pallet as shown.
-Keep the power supply steady and vertical .
+Keep the power supply steady and vertical.
 Do not lift it any further than necessary to clear the shipping pallet.
+Ensure all panels and screws are secure prior to lifting.